PatHurst/CV-Material-Import/README.md

 # CV Material Import
 An application to import materials into CV from CSV files

-### Plan
-This application will allow bulk importing of materials from CSV files into CV
-A user can specify each CSV column and it's destination
-Prioritize importing Panel Stock
+# Bulk import Materials into CV from CSV files
+![screenshot]!(blob/main/images/screenshot.jpg?raw=true)